wasifkhan00/CHATAPPBACKEND.XYZ/readme.md

-the backend has been hosted on fly
+the backend has been hosted on fly.
+This repository will observe a new architectural change to Routes, controller, repository Pattern.